steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/VST+Module+Architecture/ModuleInfo-JSON.md

 When used this way, the host does not need to load the component to know which classes the module provides.

+This optional *moduleinfo.json* file was added in the **VST 3 SDK** version 3.7.5 and was located in the **Content** folder of the bundle.
+In order to be in compliance with Apple Bundle Guideline, this file is, since version 3.7.8, located in **Contents/Resources** folder.

 ## SDK

 The **VST 3 SDK** contains a command-line utility called *moduleinfotool* that is used to create and validate the *moduleinfo.json* file from a VST plug-in.